Completed peer reviews since:

 All suitable submissions are then assigned to the Editor in Chief who will be in charge of selecting and inviting reviewers, evaluating their comments and finalizing an editorial decision.

 DTI adopts a single-blind peer-review process, which means that the author does not know the identity of the reviewer, but the reviewer knows the identity of the author: reviewers are asked to supply confidential comments and recommendations which will only be visible to the Editor and comments for the authors which are shared in an anonymous way.
-We invite reviewers and allow 7 days to agree or decline to perform the review, asking to return reviewer comments within 2 to 4 weeks from acceptance.
-We do not allow authors to suggest reviewers or name unwelcome reviewers.
+We invite both external reviewers and members of the Editorial Board, and allow reviewers suggested by authors, although their invitation is decided by the Editors.
+We allow 7 days for them to agree or decline to perform the review, asking to return their comments within 2 to 4 weeks from acceptance.
+Reviewer reports are confidential and are not posted with the articles.
+Editorials and correspondence may be reviewed and accepted by Editor’s decision.

 Should a revision be recommended, we ask authors to return their revised submission with a point-by-point reply within 2 weeks.
 Depending on the extent of changes suggested and how the authors have improved their manuscript, a second round of review may be required.